SensorsINI/v2e/README.md

                         playback rate. (default: 30) DVS timestamp resolution:
   --auto_timestamp_resolution AUTO_TIMESTAMP_RESOLUTION
-                        (Disabled by --disable_slomo. )If False,
+                        (Ignored by --disable_slomo.)
+If True (default),
+                        upsampling_factor is automatically determined to limit
-                        --timestamp_resolution sets the upsampling factor for
+                        maximum movement between frames to 1 pixel.If False, --timestamp_resolution sets the upsampling factor for
-                        input video.
-If True, upsampling_factor is
-                        automatically determined to limit maximum movement
-                        between frames to 1 pixel. (default: True) --timestamp_resolution TIMESTAMP_RESOLUTION
+                        input video. (default: True) --timestamp_resolution TIMESTAMP_RESOLUTION
-                        (Disabled by --disable_slomo.)Desired DVS timestamp
+                        (Ignored by --disable_slomo.)
+Desired DVS timestamp
                         resolution in seconds; determines slow motion
                         upsampling factor; the video will be upsampled from source fps to achieve the at least this timestamp